erlerobot/erle_gitbook_erlebrain/en/software/update.md

 a microSD card.
 To do so, fetch the [bootable microSD card image](https://drive.google.com/file/d/0B6D4e4nVvowdLWp0QVVIckpGUEU/view) and put it into a microSD card.
 Place it on Erle-Brain and start playing with it :).

+The image has:

+ - Debian Wheezy file system
+ - APM
+ - ROS Hydromedusa installed and launched at init
+ - mavros ROS package launched at init

+Customizations can be made editing `/etc/init.d/apm4-startup.sh`.